-I am a trained textile artist, having received a Bachelor of Fine Arts from Concordia University's Fibres program in 2013 (Montreal), preceded by a technical Textile Art diploma from Capilano University (2010, North Vancouver).
+I am a trained textile artist, having received a Bachelor of Fine Arts from Concordia University's Fibres program in 2013, preceded by a technical Textile Art diploma from Capilano University.

+My signature line of fingering, sport and worsted weight merino wool yarns begin as 100% organic merino sourced from New Zealand which is spun in Ontario and then dyed by me here in British Columbia with plant dyes, some of which are foraged locally.
 Textiles dyed with natural dyes become more beautiful over time, especially Indigo, which is by far my favourite dye source.
-In my practice, I choose plant sources which are historically industry-standard, providing you with naturally dyed yarns that are lightfast and washfast.
+In my practice, I choose plant sources which are historically industry-standard, providing naturally dyed yarns that are lightfast and washfast.

-Everlea Yarn's Beginnings
+Everlea Yarn Co's Beginnings

-Early on in my career, pursuing 'art' did not seem like a sustainable option.
+Early on in my career, pursuing art did not seem like a sustainable option.
 In Capilano University's Textile Art Program (2008-2010) I pursued techniques and modes that I thought could be multiplied and put into the fastest production possible, not necessarily taking note of the techniques that I was personally drawn to.
 It wasn't until I entered into Concordia University's Fibres and Material Practices program in Montreal that I really sunk into an art practice that felt authentically my own.
 I delved deep into a slow, personal investigation into printing with natural dyes - techniques I brought with me from Capilano.

 Thank you for following along!
 Join my mailing list for monthly updates HERE